BBC Three: Most watched programmes

-The following is a list of the ten most watched broadcasts on BBC3 since launch, based on Live +7 data supplied by BARB.
+The following is a list of the ten most watched broadcasts on BBC3 since launch, based on data supplied by BARB.
 Number of viewers does not include repeats.

+From January 2024, An update was made to how the Top 50 programmes are reported.
+Includes viewing in TV and non-TV homes.
+This includes repeats that aired within the reporting week and to the same broadcaster group have been aggregated since this date, whereas this was reported separately before.

 Presentation

 The channel's original idents were conceived by Stefan Marjoram at Aardman Animations and were used from launch until February 2008.
 Stuart Murphy was touring Aardman Animations looking for new programming ideas for BBC Three when he spotted the cone shaped creatures, he then took the idea back to the Lambie-Nairn agency, responsible for the BBC Three identity package.
 A feature of this identity is also the music "Three Is The Magic Number", based (only the lyrics are copied) upon Schoolhouse Rock!.

 BBC Online provided a number of downloads and activities based on the channel's identity, these included "BlobMate", screensavers, wallpapers and also games such as BlobLander and BlobBert.
 The idea used by both Lambie-Nairn, who had developed the branding for CBeebies and CBBC, and Aardman, was to create the BBC Three blobs as a relation to the green and yellow blobs of the children's channels.
-Kieron Elliott, Lola Buckley, Gavin Inskip and Jen Long provided out-of-vision continuity.
+Kieron Elliott, Dean Lydiate, Duncan Newmarch, Lola Buckley, Gavin Inskip and Jen Long provided out-of-vision continuity.

-On 22 January 2008 a new channel identity was unveiled.
+On 22 January 2008 a new channel identity was unveiled, which went to air on 12 February.
 Rebranding was carried out by Red Bee Media, along with agencies MPG and Agency Republic with music and sound design by creative audio company Koink.

 In October 2013, BBC Three introduced a new series of idents with a theme of "discovery".
 Designed by Claire Powell at Red Bee Media, the idents utilised projection mapping effects.
 The soundtrack for the idents was composed by Chris Branch and Tom Haines at Brains & Hunch.